SamOBrienOlinger/PP4/README.md

 * may be thinking about getting a new Cockapoo dog and require more information to make their decision.

-Perhaps most importantly, what makes this website stand out from other websites that provide useful information about this dog breed and becoming a new owner; is how i ttargets users who
+Perhaps most importantly, what makes this website stand out from other websites that provide useful information about this dog breed and becoming a new owner; is how it targets users who

-* may already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners, by joining their own unique community, meeting face-to-face, sharing photographs of their pet and training their dogs together.
+* may already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners.
+By providing users with a unique opportunity to join their own community of consisting of Cockapoo owners, of meeting face-to-face, sharing photographs of their pets and training their dogs together, I beleeve the concept has much potential and would be of significant value to users.

 ## **[Contents](#contents)**